zeon-studio/open-hr/readme.md

 ### 📌 Key Features

 - 👥 User Management with detailed information
-- 👥 Onboarding Steps for new Employees
+- 👥 Onboarding Steps for New Employees
 - 🎯 Different Dashboards for Admin, Moderator and User
-- 🔍 Search Functionality in every page
+- 🔍 Search Functionality on every page
 - 🏷️ Payroll Management with salary, bonus, and extra pay
 - 🔗 Tools and 3rd-party Account management
 - 📚 Online Course Management